longturn/freeciv21/docs/General/Manuals/client-manual.rst

 Minimap
 -------

-There is a :guilabel:`Minimap` widget in the lower right corner of the `Map View`_. :numref:`Minimap Single Player Widget` below shows an example of the :guilabel:`Minimap` widget for a single player game.
+There is a :guilabel:`Minimap` widget in the lower right corner of the `Map View`_. :numref:`Minimap single player widget` below shows an example of the :guilabel:`Minimap` widget for a single player game.
-:numref:`Minimap Multiplayer Widget` shows an example of of the :guilabel:`Minimap` widget for a LongTurn multiplayer game.
+:numref:`Minimap multiplayer widget` shows an example of of the :guilabel:`Minimap` widget for a LongTurn multiplayer game.
 The difference between the two is the single player :guilabel:`Turn Done` button is replaced with a countdown timer.
 On the right hand side of the :guilabel:`Minimap` are zoom buttons similar to what you would find in the `View Menu`_.
 Inside of the :guilabel:`Minimap` you will see an area inside a white border.